ggalmazor-training/nodejs-string-calculator/README.md

 ## Preparing your environment

 1. Install [asdf](https://asdf-vm.com/)
+2. Add the NodeJS plugin to asdf with `asdf plugin add nodejs`
-2. Fork [this repo](https://github.com/ggalmazor-training/nodejs-string-calculator), clone it somewhere in your computer, and run `asdf install` and `npm install` where you cloned it.
+3. Fork [this repo](https://github.com/ggalmazor-training/nodejs-string-calculator), clone it somewhere in your computer, and run `asdf install` and `npm install` where you cloned it.

    Example: